mahdimehrabi/abrarvan-wallet/README.md

 so interfaces don't contain all needed methods , and I didn't implement UX related stuff like validation messages and response messages , also I didn't implement docker-compose version for production.
+I know you don't needed test for this project , but I wrote unit test and mock for this project.
 <br>

 ## More Scalability